Sky Tonight

 Where is NGC2351 right now?

 NGC2351 is located in the constellation Monoceros.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 42 degrees, NGC2351 is not visible because it is daytime.

 NGC2351 rises at sunrise